A note about invariant SKT structures and generalized Kahler structures on flag manifolds: Introduction

+The manifold $(M,g,J)$ is called strong K\"ahler with torsion (SKT) if the torsion 3-form $c$ is closed, or, equivalently, $\partial \bar \partial \omega =0$.
+SKT manifolds are a natural generalization of K\"ahler manifolds and many results from K\"ahler geometry can be generalized to SKT geometry, see e.g. \cite{enrietti-fino,fernandes-fino,fino-tomassini, fino-tomassini1}.\\

+SKT geometry is also closely related to generalized K\"ahler geometry, which was recently introduced by N. Hitchin \cite{hitchin} and appeared before in physics as the geometry of the target space of $N=(2,2)$ supersymmetric nonlinear sigma models, see e.g. \cite{GHR,LRvUZ}.\\

-One motivation to consider condition (\ref{ddj}) on Hermitian structures comes from generalized complex geometry, introduced by Nigel Hitchin in \cite{hitchin}.
-A generalized K\"{a}hler structure on a manifold $M$ is usually defined as a pair $(\mathcal J_{1},\mathcal J_{2})$ of commuting generalized complex structures such that the composition $D:= - {\mathcal J}_{1}{\mathcal J}_{2}$ satisfies an additional positivity condition (for the precise definition, see Section \ref{gen}).
-According to \cite{thesis}, a generalized K\"{a}hler structure can also be defined as a bi-Hermitian structure $(g, J_{+}, J_{-})$ (i.e. $(g, J_{+})$ and $(g, J_{-})$ are Hermitian structures), together with a $2$-form $b\in \Omega^{2}(M)$, usually called in the physical literature the $b$-field, such that
+A generalized K\"ahler structure on a manifold $M$ is a pair $(\mathcal{J}_1, \mathcal{J}_2)$ of commuting generalized complex structures such that the symmetric bilinear form $ -(\mathcal{J}_1 \circ \mathcal{J}_2 \cdot, \cdot)$ is positive definite, where $(\cdot , \cdot )$ is the standard scalar product of neutral signature of the generalized tangent bundle $\mathbb{T}M= TM\oplus T^{*}M.$ (For the definition and basic facts about generalized complex structures, see e.g. \cite{thesis}).
+It was shown by M. Gualtieri \cite{thesis,Gual} that a generalized K\"ahler structure on a manifold can be described in classical terms as a bi-Hermitian structure $(g,J_+,J_-,b)$ in the sense of \cite{GHR}, i.e. a pair $(g, J_+)$, $(g, J_-)$ of SKT structures with common metric $g$ and a 2-form $b$ (called in the physical literature the $b$-field) such that